semantifyit/SDO-Converter/readme.md

 #### Functions provided by the SDO-Library

-In general you want to use the materialized data provided by the library, since it contains all classes (things), enumerations, and basic data types from Schema.org along with the properties of their super-classes (inheritance of properties in Schema.org).
+In general you want to use the materialized data provided by the library, since it contains all classes (things), enumerations, and basic data types from Schema.org along with the properties of their super-classes (based on the inheritance of properties in Schema.org).
 These properties are provided as complete JSON objects (instead of only their id) with their corresponding ranges, descriptions, etc.

 **Functions for materialized data:**